First Majestic Silver Corp.: First Majestic Reminds Shareholders to Vote in Upcoming Annual General Meeting

-Vancouver, British Columbia--(Newsfile Corp. - May 22, 2023) - First Majestic Silver Corp.
-(NYSE: AG) (TSX: FR) (FSE: FMV) ("First Majestic" or the "Company") reminds the shareholders of the Company (the "Shareholders") about the upcoming annual general meeting of Shareholders (the "Meeting") scheduled to take place on Thursday, May 25th at 10:00 a.m.
+Vancouver, British Columbia--(Newsfile Corp. - May 22, 2023) - First Majestic Silver Corp. ("First Majestic" or the "Company") reminds the shareholders of the Company (the "Shareholders") about the upcoming annual general meeting of Shareholders (the "Meeting") scheduled to take place on Thursday, May 25th at 10:00 a.m.
 (Vancouver time) at the Sutton Place Hotel located at 845 Burrard Street, Vancouver, British Columbia, V6Z 2K6.

-The Board of Directors of First Majestic Silver recommends that Shareholders vote IN FAVOUR of all the resolutions.
+The Board of Directors of First Majestic Silver recommends that Shareholders vote FOR all the resolutions.

 The record date for notice and for voting at the Meeting is April 3, 2023.
 Only registered shareholders at the close of business on April 3, 2023, will be entitled to vote at the Meeting.
-If you are a registered shareholder of the Company and are unable to attend the Meeting, please read, sign and date the form of proxy for the Meeting (the "Proxy") and deposit it with Computershare Investor Services Inc. ("Computershare") by courier or mail at 100 University Avenue, 8th Floor, Toronto, Ontario, M5J2Y1, Attention: Proxy Department, or by facsimile at 1-866-249-7775 (toll-free in North America) or 1-416-263-9524 (international) by 10:00 a.m.
-(Vancouver time) on Tuesday, May 23, 2023 or at least 48 hours (excluding Saturdays, Sundays and holidays) before any postponement or adjournment of the Meeting.
+If you are a registered shareholder of the Company and are unable to attend the Meeting, please read, sign and date the form of proxy for the Meeting (the "Proxy") and deposit it with Computershare Investor Services Inc. ("Computershare") by courier or mail at 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1, Attention: Proxy Department, or by facsimile at 1-866-249-7775 (toll-free in North America) or 1-416-263-9524 (international) by 12:00 p.m.
+(Vancouver time) on Wednesday, May 24, 2023.
 Alternatively, registered shareholders may vote by telephone (1-866-732-8683) or online (www.investorvote.com) using the 12-digit control number listed on the Proxy.
 If you are a non-registered shareholder of the Company, please complete and return the voting instruction form (or other accompanying form) in accordance with the instructions for completion and deposit.

 ABOUT THE COMPANY